mjjs/gompressor/doc/testing.md

 ---------|------|------------
 E.coli | 4,638,690 bytes | The complete genome of the E. Coli bacterium.
 Highly repetitive data. world192.txt | 2,473,400 bytes | The CIA world fact book.
-Randomdata | 2000000 bytes | Random bytes for testing patternless compression.
+Randomdata | 2,000,000 bytes | Random bytes for testing patternless compression.

 The random data has been generated with the command `head -c 2000000 </dev/urandom >Randomdata`.

 ### Results
+The compression tester has been run five times and the results have been averaged.

 #### Lempel-Ziv-Welch
 First I tested how the dictionary size of the LZW algorithm affects the compression ratio.